The Bad Ass BA: “Business Architect”?

 No discipline is without its controversies and the usefulness of basing an architecture on capabilities is one of those controversies.
 Here’s a definition of capability: the ability of an organization to use its assets to accomplish an activity that delivers business value or competitive value.
 I have memorized that phrase and can spout in out in my sleep.
 I can’t build a model of a capability that would stand up to a spring rain.
-Still, I see long threads on the business architecture discussion sites focused on how best to model “our unique ability to do <pick your favorite activity>”.
-When the focus shifts solely to a linear process without a view of the integration points, I get worried.
+Still, I see long threads on the business architecture discussion sites focused on how best to model “our unique ability to do

 A value stream is an end-to-end collection of activities that creates a result for a customer.
 The value stream has a clear goal: to satisfy or to delight the customer.
 “Delighting the customer” is a well-known phrase that comes to us from the Six Sigma and Lean Manufacturing disciplines.

 Some examples of strategic visioning value streams are “insight to strategy,” “vision to eBusiness enterprise,” “concept to development,” “initiative to results,” and “relationship to partnership.”
 At Railinc, because the business architecture function is new, one of the first things my team had to do was define an “initiative to results” value stream and integrate it with the product management team activities.